likeajumprope/Tutorial_normative_modelling/README.md

 # Normative modelling using the pcntoolkit - the what, when and why

-This repository contains written instructions, links to code, and data for a tutorial on normative modelling.
+This repository contains written instructions, links to code, and data for a tutorial on normative modelling 🧠.
 The slides accomanying this tutorial can be found [here](https://github.com/likeajumprope/Tutorial_normative_modelling/blob/master/presentation/Talk_April_2025.pdf).

 ## Overview tutorial